 Mysterious figures from the distant land of Maru, who have taken a sinister interest in Bean; they were the ones who sent Luci to Bean as a wedding present, with the goal of corrupting her to fulfill their plans.

-- The Bad Guy Wins: At the end of Season 1, Dreamland is destroyed just as they planned, by the hands of Dagmar, who is implied to be working with or for them, and Luci has corrupted Bean even more than what they had predicted.
+- The Bad Guy Wins: At the end of Season 1, Dreamland is destroyed just as they planned, by the hands of their sister Dagmar, and Luci has corrupted Bean even more than what they had predicted.
 They even happily toast at the end of "The Limits of Immortality".

 - Big Bad Duumvirate: They're implied to be the main antagonists of the series (or at least the first major story arc), though so far they have yet to play a more active role in the conflict, always lurking in the shadows during Season 1.
 Season 2 reveals they're Dagmar's siblings and subservient to her, making them Co-Dragons.